211 Would You Rather Questions [Funny, Hard & Weird]

 | Close friends | 82-127 | Harder choices with room for trust |

-LearnClash adds two things a plain list cannot: answer history and repeat play.
-Prompts you disagree on can come back later through spaced repetition, while your duel history shows which choices you keep making together.
-That turns a party game into a lightweight memory of how your group thinks.
+A plain list cannot give you two things LearnClash does.
+Answer history.
+Repeat play.
+The prompts you disagreed on can resurface later through spaced repetition, and your duel history quietly tracks which choices you and your people keep landing on together.
+Over time a party game turns into a small running record of how your group thinks.

 - Choose one section.